 The idea of making your own pizza sauce might seem daunting, but it’s really very simple.
-Just throw a few ingredients in a saucepan and let everything simmer while you prep the rest of your pizza components.
+Just throw a few ingredients in a saucepan and let everything simmer while you prep the rest of your vegan pizza components.
 If you’re really not into it, feel free to swap with store bought pizza sauce.
 Just look for an organic brand and check the label to make sure there’s no added sugar.
-If you’re going to make your own pizza, it might as well be as healthy as possible!
+If you’re going to make your own vegan pizza, it might as well be as healthy as possible!

 Let’s talk about crust.
 I love bread as much as the next gal, but it doesn’t always make me feel so great.
 I borrowed the tortilla-in-a-cast-iron-skillet technique from a new cookbook I picked up called Healthier Together by Liz Moody.
 Tortillas really do make nice, extra-thin pizza crusts!
 Just be careful not to load up your pies with too much sauce or things will get soggy.
 Happy eating!

-Mushroom and Caramelized Onion Pizza
+Mushroom and Caramelized Onion

 For the pizza sauce (makes extra!)